Macrometacorp/docs/docs/_partials/_prerequisites-sdk-api-key.md

 - A [Macrometa account](https://auth-play.macrometa.io/) with admin permissions.
 - An API key with admin permissions.
-For more information, refer to [Create API Keys](../account-management/api-keys/create-api-keys.md).
+Here's how you can [create an API key](../account-management/api-keys/create-api-keys.md).
-- The appropriate SDK installed.
-For more information, refer to [Install SDKs](../sdks/install-sdks.md).
+- [Install the SDK](../sdks/install-sdks.md).
+Macrometa offers different SDKs to enable you work and interact with GDN.